GET

 The Action URL should respond with an HTTP OK

-JSON response with the body payload below, or with an HTTP error
+JSON response with the body payload (shown below), or with an HTTP error

 The client must handle HTTP client errors, server errors, and redirect responses.